authgear/authgear-widget-jwt-debugger/README.md

 3. Select UTF-8 or base64url encoding
 4. The widget will automatically verify the signature

-### Asymmetric Signature Verification (RS256)
+### Asymmetric Signature Verification (RS256/ES256)

-1. Paste a JWT token with RS256 algorithm
+1. Paste a JWT token with RS256 or ES256 algorithm
 2. Choose between PEM or JWK input methods
 3. For PEM: paste the public key
 4. For JWK: enter the JWK endpoint URL
 5. The widget will verify the signature using the provided key

+### Elliptic Curve Algorithm Support (ES256/ES384/ES512)

+The widget now supports Elliptic Curve Digital Signature Algorithm (ECDSA):

+- **ES256**: Uses P-256 curve with SHA-256
+- **ES384**: Uses P-384 curve with SHA-384
+- **ES512**: Uses P-521 curve with SHA-512

+1. Select an ES algorithm from the dropdown
+2. Generate an example JWT with automatic key pair generation
+3. Verify the signature using the generated public key
+4. Support for both PEM and JWK key formats

 ### JWE Encryption/Decryption